holdennguyen/kubernetes-install-cluster-with-kubeadm/docs/en/Clean-up-environment.md

-# Clean up environment
+# Clean up the environment
 <p align="left">
 <img src="/docs/images/cleaning.png" width="70">
 </p>

 Unsolved issue or just want to start over, this guide is for you!

-## Keep virtual machine, just clean up Kubernetes cluster
+## Keep the virtual machine, just clean up the Kubernetes cluster

 #### Remove the node